|

 Introduction

-designed, manufactured, and sold spectrometers, computers, digital oscilloscopes and
+NIC designed, manufactured, and sold spectrometers, computers, digital oscilloscopes

-biomedical equipment.
+and biomedical equipment.
 NIC was bought out by Thermo Scientific in 1992.
-Thermo's infrared
+Thermo's

-available to do this, but nuclear magnetic resonance (NMR) spectroscopy, mass
+tools available to do this, but nuclear magnetic resonance (NMR) spectroscopy,

-spectroscopy (MS) and infrared (IR) spectroscopy are the major ones.
-Fourier versions of
+mass spectroscopy (MS) and infrared (IR) spectroscopy are the major ones.
+Fourier

-all three became practical realities around 1970.
-The improvement in sensitivity and
+versions of all three became practical realities around 1970.
+The improvement

-resolving power constituted a revolution.
-All three tools depended originally on
+in sensitivity and resolving power constituted a revolution.
+All three tools

 instruments, for example, signal averagers, is yet another.